mikkokotila/RUPO/README.md

 	./RUPO.py

-That's it, you should be now using
+FOR WINDOWS-USERS:

+Here is the instructions for Windows: https://docs.python.org/2/faq/windows.html

-### for programmers > getting started
+### for programmers (and linux users) > getting started

 Note that at this stage, the code is left intentionally close to maximum verboseness.
 This is to help non-programmer domain experts validate the results against the logic of the code excecution.